 All 25 members of Wellington and Huili SABs, plus Masters are given the title of Wellington College China governors.

-Wellington SAB members are appointed by both Wellington College China and Wellington College International.
-Huili SAB members are solely appointed by Wellington College China.
-School Masters are ex-officio non-voting members of their school’s SAB and therefore ex-officio WCC governors.
+Wellington SAB members are appointed by both Wellington College International China Management (WCICM, a company owned by the Founder and Chairman) and Wellington College International (WCI, a subsidiary of Wellington College in England).
+Huili SAB members are solely appointed by WCICM.

-There are 3 full-time governors: The Chair, the CEO and the International Business Director (IBD).
-The Chair and CEO serve on all Wellington and Huili SABs and the IBD serves on all Wellington SABs.
+There are three full-time governors: The Chairman, the CEO and the International Business Director (IBD).
+The Chairman and CEO serve on all Wellington and Huili SABs, and the IBD serves on all Wellington SABs.
 All other governors are non-executives and serve on one SAB only.
 The combination of paid full-time governors and unpaid non-executive governors provides a balance.
 The full-time governors have the depth of knowledge and overview of the group and are responsible for much of the governance administrative work, while the non-executive governors provide a broader range of expertise and ensure openness and transparency in our governance.

-The SAB meets 3 times a year.
+The SAB meets three times a year.
 It oversees the work of three sub-committees, to which much of the decision making has been delegated: